wdle14/nginx_fpm_pgdocker/README.md

 C:\Windows\System32\drivers\etc\hosts
 ```

-add to the line of the file
+add to the line of the file with sampel local domain name `local.test`

 ```bash
 127.0.0.1 local.test